Frustrated with Dating Online? Here Are 3 Things You Need to Learn Now

 But one thing I know from 7 years of doing this job is this: a great profile and witty email doesn’t necessarily equal a great guy.
 And generic profiles and emails often mask amazing personalities.
 As a result, you really can’t tell anything from online dating — you just have to make the best with what you’ve got.

 This is what I discovered as a customer service rep at JDate in 2001, and it’s the very thing in which I coach private clients every day: writing a unique, confident, specific, self-aware, witty profile that attracts more men and higher quality men; coming up with a one-of-a-kind username that instantly brands you and demands recognition, filtering through the wrong men, funneling the right men from email to the phone to the real life date, keeping a healthy attitude about guys and maintaining an open mind about why they do what they do.
 It’s a lot of stuff, but it’s finite and it can be conquered.
-Soon, everything will open up for you.
+Soon, everything will open up in your dating life.

 Your job is not to stop the “wrong” men from writing to you.